GiulioRossetti/ndlib/README.md

         # return the actual configuration (only nodes with status updates)
         return self.actual_iteration - 1, delta
 ```
-If you like to include your model in NDlib (as well as in [NDlib-REST](https://github.com/GiulioRossetti/ndlib-rest)) open an issue and contact us.
+If you like to include your model in NDlib (as well as in [NDlib-REST](https://github.com/GiulioRossetti/ndlib-rest)) feel free to fork the project, open an issue and contact us.